 Record number of Northwestern students earn Gilman Scholarship

-Northwestern University student Max Sigal has a clear vision for his life after graduation in 2020.
+Northwestern student Max Sigal has a clear vision for his life after graduation in 2020.
 It took a study abroad journey to Japan for his future to come into focus.

 “I was very wishy-washy about what I wanted to do before Japan,” said Sigal, a third-year chemistry and biology major in Weinberg’s Integrated Science Program.
 “Because of study abroad, what I want to do is now clear.”

 Sigal spent summer of 2018 in Hokkaido, the northernmost of Japan’s four main islands, immersed in an intensive language program.
 Even before the program concluded Sigal decided he would return to Japan for graduate school.